codingteam/Gestalt/README.md

 * [Erlang version 17 or above](erlang.org)
 * [rebar](https://github.com/rebar/rebar/wiki/Getting-started#first-steps)

-First of all, you need create a config for the service.
+First of all, you need to create a config for the service.
 We provide an example that you can copy and then edit:

     $ cp rel/files/app.config.example rel/files/app.config